 Lodges (sites Lod 01, 03, 04, 05 and 07)

-Five have been built and are open.
 During prime season, lodges are reserved for full weeks only.
 The reservation period starts on a Friday, Saturday or Sunday.
 A two-night minimum stay is required the rest of the year, however in prime season guests who wish to stay less than a week may call 30 days prior to desired arrival date to see if there is vacancy for two-night minimum stay.
+Check-in is 4 p.m. and check-out is 10 a.m.
 They are open year-round and may be reserved 11 months in advance.
 Each lodge offers:

 Total sites of each type: Lod (lodges), 5

-Sites Lod 01, Lod 03, Lod 04, Lod 05, Lod 07: Each sleeps up to 16 and has six bedrooms, three baths, universally accessible, two queen size beds in two bedrooms, two single beds in two bedrooms, two sets of bunk beds each in two bedrooms (each room sleeps four); no bed rentals.
+Sites Lod 01, Lod 03, Lod 04, Lod 05, Lod 07: Each lodge has six bedrooms, three full baths, two queen size beds in two bedrooms, two single beds in two bedrooms and two sets of bunk beds in two bedrooms (each room sleeps four); no bed rentals.

 Yurt and RV guests

-Check-in time is 3 p.m. on arrival date; Checkout is 10 a.m. on departure date.
+Check-in is 4 p.m. and checkout is 10 a.m.
 Prices are the same as those for one-bedroom cabins (click here for details).
-The rental season for our onsite RVs is March 1 through end of camping season, the first Monday in December each year.
-The rental season for the yurt ends after Labor Day because thereafter it's used by research staff.
+The rental season for onsite RVs runs from the first Friday in March through end of camping season, the first Monday in December each year.
+The rental season for the yurt ends after Labor Day.
 Cabin rental and cancellation policies apply to the yurt and RVs.
 Weekly rentals are required in prime season, Memorial Day weekend through Labor Day weekend.
 Weekly rentals start Friday, Saturday or Sunday.
 There's a two-night minimum rental during rest of camping season.
 The yurt is the only facility at Kiptopeke that does not allow pets.

-Recreational yurts are a modern adaptation of an ancient nomadic shelter, combining a beautiful wood frame and durable, electronically bonded architectural fabric.
+Recreational yurts are a modern adaptation of an ancient nomadic shelter.
 Functionally speaking, it's a cross between a tent and a cabin.
 The Kiptopeke yurt, the only of its kind in Virginia's park system, has a spectacular view of the Chesapeake Bay with a large wooden deck, picnic table, fire ring with cooking grate, an exterior floodlight, food preparation table and a water spigot.
 Reservations are required.
 No smoking, cooking or pets are allowed in the yurt.
 Two vehicles allowed with room to park boat or trailer.
 Additional vehicles must pay the daily parking fee and park in the overflow lot.

-Kiptopeke has five RV trailers for rent (sites TR01, TR02, TR05, TR06 and TR07).
-Smoking is not allowed.
+Kiptopeke rents two RV trailers (sites TR01 and TR02).
+No smoking or pets.
 Guests must bring their own linens, pillows and TV.
 RV guests who bring their own coaxial cable and TV may enjoy cable service.

 Camping Lodge (bunkhouse) Two-night minimum stay during peak season; no full-week requirement.
 The three-room trailer has seven bunk beds, a large front deck, picnic tables, a water spigot and a fire-ring with a cooking grate.
 Cooking and smoking are not permitted inside the camping lodge (bunkhouse).
 Parking for five vehicles is covered; all other vehicles must pay the park's daily parking fee and park in the overflow area.
-This lodge is available only from March 1 to the first Monday in December.
+This lodge is available only from the last Friday in March to the first Monday in December.
 This facility is not sold 11 months in advance.
 It goes online in January each year.
-Check in is at 3 p.m., check-out is at 10 a.m.
+Check in is at 4 p.m., check-out is at 10 a.m.

 The transfer deadline policy and cancellation and pet fees are the same as those for cabins.